Glossary

 JSON

-JavaScript Object Notation: This is a text format that is completely language independent but uses conventions that are familiar with programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
+This is a language-independent text format that uses conventions familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
 Due to its simplicity, it is an ideal lightweight data interchange language.

 KDC